woblerr/pgbackrest_exporter/README.md

 When the `--backrest.reference-count` flag is specified, information about the number of references to other backups (backup reference list) is collected.<br>
 The `pgbackrest_backup_references` metric can be a little annoying.
 This metric is hidden behind the flag.
 However, the `pgbackrest_backup_last_references` metric is always collected for the latest backups.

+When the `--no-collector.pgbackrest` flag is specified, only `pgbackrest_version_info` and `pgbackrest_exporter_build_info` metrics will be collected.<br>
+This is useful for lightweight monitoring for comparing pgBackRest versions in a large environment.<br>

 ### Building and running docker

 By default, pgBackRest version is `2.56.0`.
 Another version can be specified via arguments.